-Credit: 3 hours - Nine lab hours per week.
+Credit: 3 hours - Nine lab/clinic hours per week.

-Prerequisite(s): Successful completion of the second semester of the Practical Nursing Program and current CPR certification.
+Prerequisite(s): Successful completion of PN 116 and PN 129 and current CPR certification.

-FUNDAMENTALS OF NURSING
+PN 121 FUNDAMENTALS OF NURSING

 This course will provide the concurrent instruction and supervised clinical laboratory experience necessary to meet the nursing needs of patients at an introductory level.
 Credit: 2 hours - Two lecture hours per week.